 If you’re someone with a love for restaurants, cut back to one night a week.
 Ask your boss if you can work from home one day a week and pocket the gas money for your retirement accounts.
-Trade in soda at the grocery story for tap water at home.
+Trade-in soda at the grocery store for tap water at home.
 Sell old books, clothes, or furniture you don’t need.

 I gave up nights out to see a big difference in my bank account.
 Be honest with yourself about one area of spending in your life.
 You don’t have to go cold turkey on every non-essential spending category!
 Remember, you want to enjoy the present as well as the future.
 Try cutting back in a different area each month.
 See which changes feel sustainable, and make them a new part of your lifestyle.

 I found by giving up my "$2 Tuesdays," I was able to save more and make more time for activities I had been ignoring.
 I read more books, and I powered through all seven seasons of "The West Wing."
 (A decision I stand by!)
 Don’t think of saving money as a sacrifice.
 You’re simply opening the door to a new kind of life for yourself.

 There are a million ways to save or to make a little extra cash.
 Once you’ve found a way that works for you, just make sure that the savings find it’s way into your long-term investment accounts.

 Time Is On Your Side - If You Use It